 What do they do in a kids boxing class?
 What are the benefits of boxing for kids?
 Can you get kids boxing gloves?

-Like with any activity your for your child, the first three questions are:
+Like with any activity your for your child, the first three questions about boxing for kids are:

 - Are you qualified?

 - Can you prove it?